 Below you will find various relationships to the concept of and potential approaches for liver yang rising.

-Liver Yang Rising is one of many possible underlying factors from a TCM perspective for health issues, such as convulsions, epilepsy (seizure), headache, hemorrhoids, hypertension (high blood pressure), hyperthyroidism, meniere's disease, parkinson's disease (pd), pheochromocytoma, schizophrenia, transient ischemic attack (tia) among others, often involving layered combinations of issues.
+Liver Yang Rising is one of many possible underlying factors from a TCM perspective for health issues such as convulsions, epilepsy (seizure), headache, hemorrhoids, hypertension (high blood pressure), hyperthyroidism, meniere's disease, parkinson's disease (pd), pheochromocytoma, schizophrenia, and/or transient ischemic attack (tia).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, liver yang rising is referenced in the following acupuncture protocol sections: